The Journey to a New Knee

 The how and why is a long, boring story, but my initial injury (a torn meniscus; a much easier repair), was not treated until twelve years later.
 I grew progressively worse, until arthritis also set in, and I was out of options.

-Once I aged enough to be eligible for Medicare, I was able to get the repair done, (in April of 2013), but by that time, the problem was of such long-standing that my rehabilitation period was longer than it otherwise might have been.
+Once I aged enough to be eligible for Medicare, I was able to get the repair done, (in April of 2013), but by that time, the problem was so long-standing that my rehabilitation period was longer than it otherwise might have been.

 Once your surgery is scheduled, depending upon your health care provider, you may or may not be sent to a class to learn all the things that will happen in the hospital and afterwards at home.
 This includes anesthesia options; what to expect in the hospital environment; physical therapy in-hospital and after; whether or not you have adequate help at home during recovery, and so forth.